 - 5.3.3 To operate the fire press and hold the "power" button as shown in figure 2 on the previous page for two seconds, release as soon as the red indicator light in figure 2 on the previous page illuminates.
 The burner will start its ignition sequence and light to the maximum heat input level. - 5.3.4 To reduce the heat input, press and release the (-) button to lower the heat input level one step at a time.
-Pressing the (-) button continuously will move the heat input level to the minimum. - 5.3.5 To turn the fire off, press the power button and the burner will stop. - 5.3.6 If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located behind the ashpan cover on the fire.
+Pressing the (-) button continuously will move the heat input level to the minimum. - 5.3.5 To turn the fire off, press the power button and the burner will stop. - 5.3.6 If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located under the front right of the fire behind the removeable cover plate on the top left corner of the control valve.